 Marion is a member of the Tri State Human Resources, a chapter of Society of Human Resource Management (SHRM) and is the sponsor for MSSU’s student SHRM club.
 He also works through the Small Business Technology and Development Center (SBTDC) to provide organizational seminars and training.

 Marion has served on the MSSU Promotion and Personnel Committees and was a Students In Free Enterprise (SIFE) Faculty Advisor from 1978-94, winning national awards.
-Marion received the first MSSU Advisor of the Year Award, the Outstanding Teacher Award and the SOBA Advisor of the Year.
+Marion received the first MSSU Advisor of the Year Award, the Outstanding Teacher Award and the Plaster School of Business Advisor of the Year.

 Courses: Human Resource Management, Quality Management, Career Development, International Human Resource Management, and Psychology of Human Resource Management

 Degrees: Doctoral work at University of Arkansas, ABD, Fayetteville, AR